SynthX-Multi/DiscoMine-v2/Setup.md

 # 🎮 Using DiscoMine

-DiscoMine v2 now uses an interactive **Discord Bot Panel** instead of slash commands.
+DiscoMine v2 is controlled through an interactive Discord panel instead of slash commands.

 From the panel you can:

-- Start the Minecraft bot
+* ▶️ Start the Minecraft bot
-- Stop the Minecraft bot
+* ⏹️ Stop the Minecraft bot
-- View connection status
+* 📊 View the bot's connection status
-- View player count
-- Monitor the bot from Discord
+* 👥 Monitor the current player count

 ---